cfoust/sour/README.md

 ## Contributing

+Join us on [Discord](https://discord.gg/WP3EbYym4M) to chat with us and see how you can help out!
+Check out the [issues tab](https://github.com/cfoust/sour/issues) to get an idea of what needs doing.

 The easiest way to hack on Sour is in Gitpod using the button below.
 Gitpod is a web-based VSCode environment that runs everything necessary for development in a cloud-based container, meaning that everything is set up and working for you right away.
 You do not even have to use VSCode; Gitpod supports [custom dotfiles](https://www.gitpod.io/docs/config-dotfiles) which allows me to use my full [vim-based setup](https://github.com/cfoust/cawnfig/tree/master/configs/vim) from a browser tab.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/cfoust/sour)

 If you want to run things locally all you need is Docker, [Earthly](https://earthly.dev/), and `docker-compose`.
 After that, just run `./serve`.
 Then navigate to `http://localhost:1234`.
 All of the game's services will recompile and restart when you make changes.

-Check out the [issues tab](https://github.com/cfoust/sour/issues) to see what you might be able to help with.

 ## Inspiration